 This is an example of how the groom should love the bride.
 By giving himself up, he will make intentional sacrifices for the bride.
 This passage helps set the tone for one important aspect of marriage: putting the other person first.
 But in terms of the groom, the expectation is to be the same in some ways.
 Both the bride and groom are called to love one another.

-So what’s different about how the groom should love the bride?
+So what's different about how the groom should love the bride?
 The love from the groom follows the example of how Christ loves the church.
-There is much that could be said about this passage but one point that stands out is that Christ is able to love in a way that only he can love the church.
+Much could be said about this passage, but one point that stands out is that Christ can love in a way that only he can love the church.
 This is because only he could offer up the sacrifice that he did by giving his own life.

-The amazing thing about this scripture and this comparison to the husband are that the husband is not able to give the sacrifice that Christ did.
-This makes it all the more powerful of an example because it is really astounding that we are able to compare the husband to Christ at all.
-The husband does not have the ability to sacrifice as Christ does.
+The amazing thing about this scripture and this comparison to the husband is that the husband cannot give the sacrifice that Christ did.
+This makes it all the more powerful of an example because it is astounding that we can compare the husband to Christ.
+The husband cannot sacrifice as Christ does.
 He is not divine like Christ is.
 He is not perfect like Christ is.
 But he is in a loving, covenant relationship.

 God supports the groom.
 He relates to the groom and what he is doing.
-This is what encourages the groom to love and be loved in his marriage.
-Because Christ has set the example and because he is compassionate towards us we can be good grooms and husbands.
+This encourages the groom to love and be loved in his marriage.
+Because Christ has set the example and is compassionate towards us, we can be good grooms and husbands.

 Also, check here for marriage devotionals!